canmogol/spring-webflux-mongo/README.md

-# spring-webflux-mongo
+# Spring Boot Webflux Application

-Spring Boot Webflux Application
+Please see PersonController for webflux/reactive rest api which is a CRUD api for Person Mongo Document.